Failing to make a content plan is playing the hangman’s game

 Steps to avoid being hung in the game of contents

 Avoid guessing.
-While sometimes you get it right, most of the time you are closer to the gallows.
+While occasionally, you get it right, usually you are closer to the gallows.
 And who puts the noose around your neck?
 Your customers.
 That is why it’s important to know where you are, where you’re coming from and where you’re going.
 This requires you to follow a process.

 Depending on the source, there will be more or fewer steps to follow.
 As I see it, it is better to be as detailed as possible.
 Therefore, I outline the steps that I consider necessary for a good content plan.